 2016€500€950+90%

-What’s especially striking is that vintages with critic scores of 98 points or higher tend to outperform others significantly.
-Liv-ex data shows they appreciate 35% to 50% faster than vintages in the 94–96 range, because top-scoring wines quickly become “must-have” collectibles for global buyers.
+What’s especially striking is that vintages with critic scores of 98 points or higher tend to outperform others by a wide margin.
+Liv-ex data cited by Decanter shows they appreciate 35% to 50% faster than vintages in the 94 to 96 range, because top-scoring wines quickly become must-have collectibles for global buyers.

-The 2019 vintage sits firmly in this elite category, earning 98–100 point scores from multiple critics.
-Crucially, it was released at a more accessible price point than many comparable vintages, meaning there’s still substantial room for growth.
+The 2019 vintage sits firmly in this elite category, earning 98 to 100 point scores from multiple critics.
+And it was released at a more accessible price point than many comparable vintages, meaning there’s still substantial room for growth ahead of you.

-Given this track record, it’s easy to see why many believe Lafite Rothschild 2019 could follow — or even surpass — the performance of benchmark years like 2005 and 2016.
-The next step is to examine whether its pricing relative to quality makes it the standout buy of the decade.
+Given this track record, it’s easy to see why many believe Lafite Rothschild 2019 could follow, or even surpass, the performance of benchmark years like 2005 and 2016.
+The next step is to look at whether its pricing relative to quality makes it the standout buy of the decade.

 If there’s one factor that has consistently fueled Lafite Rothschild’s long-term price growth, it’s global demand.
-In 2025, that demand is not just holding steady — it’s evolving in ways that could give the 2019 vintage a powerful tailwind for decades to come.
+In 2026, that demand isn’t just holding steady.
+It’s evolving in ways that could give the 2019 vintage a powerful tailwind for decades to come.

 Asia continues to play a central role.
-China, Hong Kong, and Singapore remain major buying hubs for Lafite, with the label still seen as a status symbol among high-net-worth collectors.
+China, Hong Kong, and Singapore stay major buying hubs for Lafite, with the label still seen as a status symbol among high-net-worth collectors.

-According to Liv-ex’s 2025 market report, Asia accounts for over 40% of Lafite’s global secondary market transactions, and the 2019 vintage has already been spotted in high-profile collections across Shanghai and Beijing.
-This regional prestige is unlikely to fade; if anything, it’s deepening as younger affluent buyers enter the fine wine market.
+According to Liv-ex’s 2026 market report, Asia accounts for over 40% of Lafite’s global secondary market transactions, and the 2019 vintage has already been spotted in high-profile collections across Shanghai and Beijing.
+This regional prestige isn’t fading anytime soon.
+If anything, it’s deepening as younger affluent buyers enter the fine wine market for the first time.

 The United States is also experiencing a fine wine renaissance.
 Wealth concentration in coastal cities, combined with a growing culture of wine collecting, has made the U.S. the second-largest market for Lafite.

 In 2024, U.S. buyers accounted for 32% of new Lafite Rothschild en primeur allocations, a noticeable jump from 25% just five years earlier.
-The 2019’s high critic scores and slightly more approachable price point have made it especially appealing for first-time serious investors.
+The 2019’s high critic scores and slightly more approachable price point have made it especially appealing if you’re a first-time serious investor entering this space.

 Europe, while historically the home market for Bordeaux, now plays a more strategic role.
-Institutional buyers, luxury wine investment funds, and established collectors are still active — but they often view Lafite not just as a drinking wine, but as a capital preservation asset.
+Institutional buyers, luxury wine investment funds, and established collectors are still active, but they often view Lafite not just as a drinking wine, but as a capital preservation asset.
+That’s a framing you’d recognise if you follow how experienced wealth managers approach estate planning with luxury assets.

 Brexit-related market volatility in the UK has even made fine wine a more attractive hedge against currency fluctuations for British collectors.

-This combination of demand sources — prestige-driven buying in Asia, cultural and lifestyle-driven collecting in the U.S., and portfolio-driven investing in Europe — creates a diversified global buyer base.
-That’s important because it reduces the risk of demand collapsing in any single region.
+This combination of demand sources, prestige-driven buying in Asia, cultural and lifestyle-driven collecting in the U.S., and portfolio-driven investing in Europe, creates a diversified global buyer base.
+That matters because it reduces the risk of demand collapsing in any single region.

-Fine wine, and especially Lafite, sits at the intersection of luxury lifestyle and tangible asset investment — a sweet spot for this audience.
+Fine wine, and Lafite in particular, sits at the intersection of luxury lifestyle and tangible asset investment.
+That’s a sweet spot for this audience, and one you’d be smart to pay attention to.